dantswain/mix_eunit/README.md

 Test search path:
 -----------------

-All \".erl\" files in the src and test directories are considered.
+All ".erl" files in the src and test directories are considered.